Home / Country house hotels / My stay at Cliveden House hotel (favourite of poets, players and princesses)

 The same applied to the main course of new season Devon lamb which came with lettuce, young garlic and an onion puree and boulangere potatoes, and it was all washed down by a very nice Portuguese red wine recommended by the sommelier.
 We finished off with mille-feuille with passion fruit, mango, fromage frais sorbet and I devoured most of the vast cheese board.

-It was all rather sumptuous, but to be honest, sitting in the Cliveden dining room looking out onto acres of beautifully-kept gardens while the sun set over the Berkshire countryside, we could have eaten almost anything and been happy.
+It was all rather sumptuous, but to be honest, sitting in Cliveden’s restaurant looking out onto acres of beautifully-kept National Trust gardens while the sun set over the Berkshire countryside, we could have eaten almost anything and been happy.
 There is something very calm and tranquil about Cliveden which makes you feel as if you have been transported back a century or two.

 I had just one plan for the morning – a swim in the pool.
 I was the only one in there and the refreshing dip in the morning sunshine was the perfect start to the day.
 Would it have been as good if it had been just any old pool?
 Probably – but the knowledge that I was swimming in one of the most famous pools in the country certainly gave it an edge.
-Cliveden has since totally revamped its spa building and even won best ‘new or back on the scene’ spa at the recent Conde Nast Johanssen awards so is going from strength to strength.
+Cliveden spa has since been totally redesigned and even won best ‘new or back on the scene’ spa at the Conde Nast Johanssen awards so is going from strength to strength.

 Hotel information and to book Cliveden House hotel